mangueio/mangue.io/README.md

 # mangue.io
 Mangue Cloud APIs

-Install and run MySQL on the default port
+- Install and run MySQL on the default port
-Install and run Redis on the default port
+- Install and run Redis on the default port
-Install and run Mongo on port 9998
+- Install and run Mongo on port 9998

-MongoDB
+### MongoDB

-to use 'mangue' mongodb settings, make sure that you run mongod server using de '/mongo.conf' and that theand that the directories listed in the configuration file actually exist on your system's drive'.
+To use 'mangue' mongodb settings, make sure that you run mongod server using de '/mongo.conf' and that theand that the directories listed in the configuration file actually exist on your system's drive'.

 If you want to use mongodb on the default settings (as a system service), change the application-dev.properties file, search mongodb settings and change the port to 27017.

-MySQL
+###MySQL

-create mangue_quartz scheme
+Create mangue_quartz scheme
 run the following command on mysql terminal to add permissions to the mangue user:
 .
 GRANT ALL ON * TO mangue_quartz mangue @ localhost IDENTIFIED BY 'mangue';